-21 Scope
+Scope

-The scope of this report includes use cases and communication requirements for wired and wireless bridged networks.
-Dense use of wireless devices with differentiated QoS requirements and operation in factory environment are taken into consideration.
-Gap analysis from existing IEEE 802 standards and necessary technology enhancement are also covered in the context of time-sensitive networks for the future.
+- 10 The scope of this report includes use cases and communication requirements for Flexible Factory - 11 networks.
+Dense use of wireless devices with differentiated quality of service (QoS) requirements - and operation in a Flexible Factory environment are taken into consideration.
+Gap analysis from - 13 existing IEEE 802 standards and necessary technology enhancement are also covered in the context - 14 of time-sensitive networks for the future.
+The scope of this report includes use cases and - 15 communication requirements for wired and wireless bridged networks.
+Dense use of wireless - 16 devices with differentiated QoS requirements and operation in a factory environment are taken into - 17 consideration.
+Gap analysis from existing IEEE 802 standards and necessary technology - 18 enhancement are also covered in the context of time-sensitive networks for the future.